jesperkha/Fizz/lang.md

 }
 ```

-As you may have noticed, comments are declared with a hashtag, similar to python.
-Some other unique triats include the `repeat` statement:
+Some other unique traits include the `repeat` statement:

 ```
 repeat n < 10 {